junxit/us-congress-bills-112/metadata.md

 - 2011-04-01 — Rule provides for consideration of H.R.
 1255 with 1 hour of general debate.
 Motion to recommit allowed.
 Measure will be considered read.
 Bill is closed to amendments.
 The resolution waives all points of order against consideration of the bill.
 - 2011-04-01 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2250)
 - 2011-04-01 — The previous question was ordered without objection. (consideration: CR H2248)
+- 2011-04-04 — Received in the Senate.
+- 2011-04-05 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-04-08 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 29.